-As shown in the American Bar Association's Private Target Mergers and Acquisitions Deal Point Studies:
+As shown in the American Bar Association's Private Target Mergers and Acquisitions Deal Points Studies:

 - Compliance with laws representations are almost always, barring highly unusual circumstances, present in merger and acquisition (M&A) purchase agreements; i.e., these representations are seen in 98%-100% of reported transactions.
-The negotiation between buyer and seller typically focuses on the scope of the representation, not whether to include the representation. - The use of knowledge qualifiers for these representations continues to be rare, appearing in only 1% and 2% of reviewed transactions in the past two studies. - The inclusion of past compliance in the representations has become, over time, the minority approach (reflecting a decrease in usage from 76% in the 2007 ABA study to 21% in the 2019 ABA study). - Over the last seven ABA studies, inclusion of notices of investigations has been more the exception rather than the rule.
-In contrast, including notices of violations continues to be a common practice (ranging from 59% and 77% in the five studies between 2007 and 2019, with the exception of a one-study drop to 35% in 2017).
+The negotiation between buyer and seller typically focuses on the scope of the representation, not whether to include the representation. - The use of knowledge qualifiers for these representations continues to be rare, appearing in not more than 2% of reviewed transactions in the past four studies. - The inclusion of past compliance in the representations has once again become standard (up to 91% in the current study). - Over the last nine ABA studies, inclusion of notices of investigations has been more the exception rather than the rule (seen in 17% of deals within the 2023 ABA study).
+In contrast, including notices of violations continues to be a common practice (seen in 70% or more in seven of the nine studies between 2007 and 2023).